elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Added falco exporter to workload cluster
 - Falco dashboard added to Grafana
 - `any` can be used as configuration version to disabled version check
+- Configuration options regarding pod placement and resources for cert-manager

 ### Changed